 Franchise owners are individual, local small business owners.
 Encouraging them to establish their own identity within the context of their own communities will be a major aspect of their (and, therefore, the organization’s) sustainability.
 With this in mind, we recommend that you motivate the franchise owners to explore (limited) creative avenues of using social media and their online presence.
 Provide consistent guidelines to make sure no one veers off-brand while still allowing their personality to shine through.

-Oftentimes, young franchise networks are hesitant to give their franchise owners too much freedom.
+Oftentimes, young franchisors are hesitant to give their franchise owners too much freedom.
 However, our experience shows that a certain degree of creative freedom benefits both the franchise owner and the brand.
 The opposite is also true: too tight of a grip results in a hard time creating content that is essential for a local business to thrive.
-That’s why we listed this as the first of the four marketing strategies for emerging franchise networks.
+That’s why we listed this as the first of the four marketing strategies for emerging franchisors.

 Giving Franchise Owners Options

 Not every franchise owner will have the same needs or capabilities when it comes to marketing.
 Some might have limited experience or comfort handling aspects of business outside of their respective fields.
 Others might just not see the value.
 Similarly, some franchise owners are just starting up and have to allocate their time and resources toward other aspects of their business first.

 Provide regular marketing materials for them, with support from Headquarters.
 This can include giving them access to branded email templates and tools for them to use themselves.
 Or propagating social media posts, blogs, and scheduled events on their behalf.
 Franchise owners will benefit from all of these assets automatically, but can also be encouraged to build upon them themselves.

 Encouraging Franchise Owners to Join Local Groups

 A powerful tool for many industries is business-to-business and word-of-mouth referrals.
-Referrals are one of the most trusted sources potential customers use to determine to who they should give their consumer (or company) dollars.
+Referrals are one of the most trusted sources potential customers use to determine to whom they should give their consumer (or company) dollars.
 And in local communities, building relationships with other businesses can be a catalyst for drawing in more referrals.
 We like to call this rule “Don’t forget to schmooze.”